nicfv/Me/docs/blog/posts/2024-09-20-ca-license-plate-1.md

 ## Letter Sequence

-Assume you have a 2-letter license plate, things get a little more complicated since we are no longer dealing with base-10.
+Assume you have a 2-letter license plate in the pattern `LL`, things get a little more complicated since we are no longer dealing with base-10.

 ```
 AA, AB, ...
 AZ, BA, BB, ...
 ZZ